The application is now closed. Stay tuned for the winners announcement soon!

 For questions, please contact Marina Levy, Operations Manager at (415) 546-9902 x104 or firstname.lastname@example.org.

-Hebrew Free Loan provides zero-interest loans to Jewish individuals in Northern California to help them achieve self-sufficiency.
+Hebrew Free Loan provides interest-free loans to Jewish individuals in Northern California to help them achieve self-sufficiency.
 Our loans support individuals who are overcoming a financial challenge or pursuing lifelong dreams.Scholarship applicants are also eligible to apply for an interest-free student loan from Hebrew Free Loan.

 Inspired by Jewish values, the National Council for Jewish Women (NCJW) strives for social justice by improving the quality of life for women, children and families and by safeguarding individual rights and freedoms.